elizavetasemenova/gp_concentration_response/README.md

 - make sure that the 'modelgp' folder, containing 'functions.R' and 'model_invlogit.stan', has been downloaded from GitHub

-- click 'File' (top left corner) -> 'Add or upload data' -> 'Upload dataset' -> enter dataset title 'modelgp' -> browse your files and upload 'functions.R' and 'model_invlogit.stan' -> click 'Create'
+- on Kaggle, click 'File' (top left corner) -> 'Add or upload data' -> 'Upload dataset' -> enter dataset title 'modelgp' -> browse your files and upload 'functions.R' and 'model_invlogit.stan' -> click 'Create'

 - it might take some time for Kaggle to upload the files